 Climate

 Characterized by moderate humidity, hot summer and moderately cold winters.
 The average annual sum of precipitation is 845 mm, 644 mm in the vegetation period.
-Drought is an issue sometimes.
+Summer drought is an issue sometimes.

 Terroir